MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ### Publish enterprise site list to the cloud

 Admins can publish one or more site lists to an authenticated endpoint that Microsoft Edge clients within their tenant can download for the IE mode experience.
-Admins can import the existing enterprise site list XML into the Microsoft Edge Site Lists experience in the M365 Admin Center and then publish it to the cloud location.
+Admins can import the existing enterprise site list XML into the Microsoft Edge Site Lists experience in the Microsoft 365 Admin Center and then publish it to the cloud location.

 ### Associate the cloud-hosted site list with Microsoft Edge